randylubin/blog-randylubin/_drafts/imagining-health-futures-game.md

 The game itself was built to be played with 1-2 facilitators and 3-6 teenagers in \~2 hours over video chat.
 We broke the game into four stages to ease the participants into playing and to best capture the output.
 Here's an overview of the four stages with some commentary on our design decisions.

+Throughout the game, we have players logging their decisions in a Google Form which enables us to review and share their creative output after the session and allows facilitators to focus on the players rather than on note-taking.

 ### Stage 1: Worldbuilding

 We opened up play with a worldbuilding round which served a few purposes: